preco21/destiny-macros/readme.md

 > That Class is Korean Destiny meme for Titans who always ace the Crucible with  melee dash.

-This enables Titans to fly through the air without losing the height where you jumped from.
+This enables Titans to fly through the air without losing the height where they jumped from.

 You will need some setup for this before you start: